comrade813/CS-4641-NBA-All-Star/README.md

 Because the datasets inherently contain far more non All-Stars than All-Stars, there is a significant imbalance between the classes.
 For instance, only about 5% of players in the last 20 seasons of the NBA were selected as All-Stars.
 Thus, optimizing our model for solely raw accuracy did not give us a classifier with much predictive power, as it could predict 'Non-All-Star' for any datapoint and still achieve a ~95% overall accuracy.
 We attempted to solve this through two methods: Optimizing for the F1-Score of the 'All-Stars' class and oversampling.
 Oversampling refers to the technique of randomly sampling datapoints belonging to the minority class such that both classes have the same number of datapoints in the training set, thus creating a more balanced dataset.

+### Second Model: Random Forest Classifier

+Training of this model was undertaken using the same 60%/20%/20% proportions seen in our Neural Network model.
+A validation F1 Score was determined using a random_state value of 0 to guarantee consistency.

+* **This value was: 0.7039106145251396**

+With this baseline in hand we could proceed with the training set.
+We used a brute force approach to parameter tuning - a series of nested for loops to test every possible combination of n_estimators, max_depth, and max_features within a manually selected range to arrive at the highest possible F1 score.

+* **The optimal combination was:**
+   * n_estiamtors = 80
+   * max_depth = 16
+   * max_features = ‘auto’

+* **The optimized F1 training data score associated with these parameters was: 0.7150837988826815**

+Observe that the validation and training F1 scores are very similar.
+This gave us confidence that the model had not overfitted.
+We would proceed with our test data.

+### Third Model: Support Vector Classifier

+Training of this model was again using the same 60%/20%/20% proportions seen in our Neural Network model, with F1 Score as the evaluation metric and a random_state value of 0 to guarantee consistency.

+We used a brute force approach to parameter tuning - a series of nested for loops to test every possible combination of C, kernel, degree (which only mattered for kernel=”poly”), and gamma within a manually selected range to arrive at the highest possible F1 score.

+* **The optimal combination was:**
+   * C = 1.9
+   * kernel = “poly”
+   * degree = 1
+   * gamma = “auto”

+* **The optimized F1 training data score associated with these parameters was: 0.7081850533807829**

+* **The optimized F1 validation data score for this tuned model was: 0.7614213197969543**

 ## Results and Discussion:

+### Binary Classifier
 We manually experimented with different neural network architectures and found that the architecture in the previous section performed the best for the classification task.
 Additionally, we use ReLU as the activation function for all layers except for the output layer because it is the state-of-the-art default.
 We use sigmoid after the output layer to convert the output to a probability between 0 and 1.
 This probability can then be rounded to either 0 or 1 corresponding to the labels of 'Non-All-Star' and 'All-Star' respectively for inference.
 Also, we used binary cross entrophy and stochastic gradient descent as they are defaults for binary classification.

 We use a three way split of data into train, validation, and test sets so that we could use the train set to train the neural network, the validation set to select the best model and hyperparameters, and the test set to calculate the final performance metrics.